dk-teknologisk-jahs/cvat/README.md

 - Added convenience compose files and envvars to more easily run annotation models (nuclio serverless functions) either locally or on a separate server
 - Added deploy_cpu.ps1 and deploy_gpu.ps1 for easier Windows deployment of models
-- Added support for running SAM2 (Credit to [hashJoe/cvat:feature/sam2](https://github.com/cvat-ai/cvat/pull/8610))
+- Added support for running SAM2 (Credit to [hashJoe/cvat:feature/sam2](https://github.com/cvat-ai/cvat/pull/8610), added code to build UI container with SAM2 components)
 - Fixed CUDA version issues in yolov7
 - Fixed dependency issues in faster-rcnn
 - Turned on auto-save by default